BarisAlbayrakIEEE/StructuralAnalysis/README.md

 #endif
 ```

-The CS types shall define the members with CS_Data.
+The CS types shall define the members with `CS_Data` type.
 Additionally, the CS types shall define two members:
 - the names of the members and
 - the pointers to the members.